PNC Park

 Bonus Tour

-After the draft Bryan Stroh gave us a quick tour of the floor where he works.
+After the draft Stroh gave us a quick tour of the floor where he works.

 Bryan Stroh: Fantasy owner of the Iowa Red Bulls and real life VP & General Counsel for the Pittsburgh Pirates.